Media Blitz: Plot

-Leslie (Amy Poehler), Tom (Aziz Ansari) and Ben (Adam Scott) start promoting the upcoming Harvest Festival on several Pawnee media outlets, starting with the local morning zoo radio show "Crazy Ira and The Douche" (Matt Besser and Nick Kroll).
+Leslie, Tom and Ben start promoting the upcoming Harvest Festival on several Pawnee media outlets, starting with the local morning zoo radio show "Crazy Ira and The Douche".
 The duo begin asking Ben questions about his time as a teen mayor in Partridge, Minnesota, having researched how he bankrupted the town.
 Ben responds awkwardly, stammering incomprehensibly and unable to defend himself to Crazy Ira and The Douche's taunts.
 Tom proposes dumping Ben from future media interviews, but Leslie insists they cannot because he is the only one who can handle complicated questions about its budget.
-Meanwhile, April (Aubrey Plaza) accepts an offer from Chris (Rob Lowe) to move to Indianapolis to be his secretary.
-Andy (Chris Pratt) begs April to reconsider, offering to perform all the errands that she hates doing for a month.
-Ron (Nick Offerman) volunteers to help, claiming that he does not want to lose April as an assistant while denying he cares about April and Andy's relationship.
-Ann (Rashida Jones) is increasingly frustrated that Chris has not asked her about coming to Indianapolis with him, and is concerned about where their relationship is headed.
+Meanwhile, April accepts an offer from Chris to move to Indianapolis to be his secretary.
+Andy begs April to reconsider, offering to perform all the errands that she hates doing for a month.
+Ron volunteers to help, claiming that he does not want to lose April as an assistant while denying he cares about April and Andy's relationship.
+Ann is increasingly frustrated that Chris has not asked her about coming to Indianapolis with him, and is concerned about where their relationship is headed.

-Unfortunately, Ben's past comes up again during Leslie's interview with newspaper reporter Shauna Malwae-Tweep (Alison Becker), who asks why Pawnee should accept financial guidance from someone with a poor budget managing record like Ben.
-Tom and Ben go on the television show "Ya' Heard? with Perd" with Perd Hapley (Jay Jackson) in the hopes of recovering from the earlier debacle, but this interview is even worse, with Ben launching into a furious, incoherent rant when his past is brought up.
+Unfortunately, Ben's past comes up again during Leslie's interview with newspaper reporter Shauna Malwae-Tweep, who asks why Pawnee should accept financial guidance from someone with a poor budget managing record like Ben.
+Tom and Ben go on the television show "Ya' Heard? with Perd" with Perd Hapley in the hopes of recovering from the earlier debacle, but this interview is even worse, with Ben launching into a furious, incoherent rant when his past is brought up.
 As a result, several businesses consider pulling their sponsorships from the Harvest Festival.
-Leslie decides to use her upcoming interview on "Pawnee Today" with Joan Callamezzo (Mo Collins) to perform damage control.
+Leslie decides to use her upcoming interview on "Pawnee Today" with Joan Callamezzo to perform damage control.
 During the interview, Joan asks very biased questions about the festival and Ben's past.
 Annoyed, Leslie brings Ben on stage to give him a final opportunity to explain himself.
 Ben again begins to freeze up at the questions from people calling in, but he finally gets over it and vigorously defends himself.
 By the end, the questions switch back from Ben to the festival itself, making the media blitz a successful one after all.

 Chris tells Ann that after Indianapolis, he will be sent to a different city.
 The two agree they need to talk about the future of their relationship.
-Meanwhile, Andy's difficult day of running errands for April culminates with him getting arrested after April's sister Natalie (Minni Jo Mazzola) claims he is kidnapping her when he is merely picking her up from school.
+Meanwhile, Andy's difficult day of running errands for April culminates with him getting arrested after April's sister Natalie claims he is kidnapping her when he is merely picking her up from school.
 Ron approaches April and tells her that she should either forgive Andy or cut him loose, believing that she is only stringing Andy along and going to Indianapolis to spite him.
 When Andy returns, April finally forgives him and kisses him.